-AmTech crews have repaired and lined thousands of single and double walled steel, fiberglass and poly wrap underground tanks used to store petroleum and petrochemical products.
-Permeations between the primary containment and the outer wall are completely reversible, adding many years of in service life to a problem tank.
+AmTech crews have repaired and lined thousands of single and double walled steel, fiberglass and poly wrap underground tanks used to store oil, petroleum and petrochemical products.
+Permeations between the primary containment and the outer wall are completely reversible, adding many years of in-service life to a problem tank.

 Today AmTech offers cutting edge systems and materials like Armor Shield TL300, TL300M, TL900, TL1000, AmTech BiFlex and BiFlex HD, Poly Lining Systems 360e, and our new DK2 for the repair, rejuvenation and lining of single and double wall USTs.
 This work, performed while the tank is in the ground, allows rapid return to service and minimum disruption of the business operation.